cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

 GridSearchCV and RandomizedSearchCV : to find the best model exhaustively from a collection of possible parameter values across multiple parameters simultaneously.

  Scikit-learn has a LabelEncoder function that converts the values in each categorical column into integers.

+ Using a DictVectorizer on a DataFrame that has been converted to a dictionary allows you to get label encoding as well as one-hot encoding in one go.